nobleans-playground/coding-challenge-colour-battle/readme.md

 - `time_trails.py`: Measures how long your bot takes to decide it's next move.
 For a quick description on how to optimize your bot for time have a look at the [Profiling Section](https://github.com/nobleans-playground/coding-challenge-colour-battle#Profiling-Your-Bot).

 ## Rules
-- Targetting a specific other bot is not allowed, although you may target the tactics of a general class of bot.
+1. Targetting a specific other bot is not allowed, although you may target the tactics of a general class of bot.
 You may target a specific bot ID, beause it's impossible to know which bot it belongs to.
 This mostly means you may not reverse engineer someone's bot and then create a bot that effectively neutralizes it because you know it's next move.
-- Bots may work together but may not communicate with each other and will not know each others IDs (will be randomized anyway).
+2. Bots may work together but may not communicate with each other and will not know each others IDs (will be randomized anyway).
 The wins will be awarded individually rather than as a team.
-- You may not attempt to alter other bot's internal state, or any other internal game variables, f.i. `id`, `position`, the `grid`, etc.
+3. You may not attempt to alter other bot's internal state, or any other internal game variables, f.i. `id`, `position`, the `grid`, etc.
-- Python libraries that will simplify this challenge may **not**.
+4. Python libraries that will simplify this challenge may **not**.
 An exception can be made for lightweight-ish neural networks if you trained the bot yourself.
-- Your bot may not intentionally crash.
+5. Your bot may not intentionally crash.
 During the tournament any crashes of your bot will be treated as `Move.STAY` command.
-- Please limit the processing time of your bot.
+6. Please limit the processing time of your bot.
 Currently there's a hard limit of `20ms` _average_ time-per-move as measured on my laptop using `time_trails.py`.
 Please talk to me (Hein) if you think this is too short.
 You can also use a profiler to try and make your code faster.
-- Your bot must be your own creation.
+7. Your bot must be your own creation.
 This rule is so that you may not blatantly copy someone's bot, change only a few lines, and then submit it as your own. *Some* code duplication is of course inevitable and thus allowed, because the logic might be similar between bots.
+8. No multithreading is allowed.

 ## Profiling Your Bot